 The pro version includes a feature that automatically detects the visitor’s country based on IP address, so the correct currency and accurate prices are instantly provided to him.

-Go to Appearance > Menus where you will see menu option called YayCurrency.
+Go to Appearance > Menus where you will see a menu option called YayCurrency.
 This will allow you to enable the currency switcher in WordPress menu like the header and top menu.

 Go to WooCommerce > YayCurrency > Display Options to choose where to display the currency switcher.

-The Switcher Customizer provides option to customize currency converter used in shortcode and on WooCommerce single product pages.
+The Switcher Customizer provides an option to customize currency converter used in shortcode and on WooCommerce single product pages.
 Here you can choose to show flag, name, symbol, currency code and have it in small or medium size.